github/codeql/docs/language/learn-ql/cpp/guards.rst

 Overview
 --------
-The guards library (defined in ``semmle.code.cpp.controlflow.Guards``) provides a class ``GuardCondition`` representing boolean values which are used to make control flow decisions.
+The guards library (defined in ``semmle.code.cpp.controlflow.Guards``) provides a class ``GuardCondition`` representing Boolean values that are used to make control flow decisions.

 The ``ensuresEq`` and ``ensuresLt`` predicates
 ----------------------------------------------